ravendb/bootcamp/src/unit1/lesson5/README.md

-# Unit 1, Lesson 5 - Loading documents
+# Unit 1, Lesson 5 - Loading Documents

-You have been loading documents since [lesson 3](../lesson3/README.md), and now it is time to learn what alternatives you have.
+We have been loading documents since [lesson 3](../lesson3/README.md), and now it's time to learn what alternatives you have.

-## Before loading, establishing a `Session`
+## Before Loading, Establishing a `Session`

 The session is the primary way your code interacts with RavenDB.
-You need to create a session, via the document store, and then use the session methods to perform operations.
+You need to create a session via the document store, and then use the session methods to perform operations.

 A session object is very cheap to create and very easy to use.
-To create a session, you simple call `DocumentStore.OpenSession()` method.
+To create a session, you simply call the `DocumentStore.OpenSession()` method.

 ````csharp
 using (var session = DocumentStoreHolder.Store.OpenSession())